Meet the Young B.C. Fisher Couple Who Started as Outsiders and Are Now Thriving with the Help of the Fishing Community

 Robert Allan envisions a greener future for coastal shipping, powered by electricity and driven by renewable energy.

-The BC Naval Architect Who Revolutionized The Global Towing Industry Says Our Coast’s Future Is Electric
+The BC Naval Architect Who Revolutionized the Global Towing Industry Says Our Coast’s Future Is Electric

 Ashley Tapp and Jeremy Brown of Ocean Legacy work to restore shorelines and oceans by processing marine debris.
 They frequently travel to remote locations by helicopter, where they lead teams of cleaners in sweeping the beaches of materials like lost fishing gear, garbage from ships, shipping containers, and even tsunami debris.
 The team then recycles, repurposes, or disposes of these materials in an effort to protect the environment.